 How to Become a Network Security Engineer

-If you are wondering how to become a network security engineer, the following is a list of the steps that need to be taken to become a network security engineer:
+If you are wondering how to start your career the following is a list of the steps you can take.

 - Licenses and Certifications: Many positions require certifications.
 No matter if you get them from a direct vendor or a vendor-neutral certification, these licenses and certifications help to validate the knowledge they have acquired over time.